The Best Time to Travel to Iceland and Rent a Campervan

 The winter in Iceland is when the weather is at its most volatile; blizzards and fierce winds can overwhelm the country, hiding roads beneath snow and sheets of ice.
 But despite what many think, there isn‘t usually snow cover for the whole season.
 Rain can sweep in and melt away the snow, revealing a stark contrast of colors throughout the landscapes.

-Nature is right at the forefront during this time, and even the best of plans can get thrown out the window when the weather turns, so it‘s very important to stay flexible and have a backup.
+Nature is right at the forefront during this time, and even the best of plans can get thrown out the window when the weather turns, so it's important to stay flexible and have a backup.

 The good news is that it isn‘t all dark – Reykjavik during the Christmas period is a treat, and the locals enjoy the city underneath thousands of twinkling Christmas lights, the cozy bars downtown spilling over with mulled wine and specialty Christmas beers.
 New Year's Eve in Reykjavik is also amazing, with the entire population getting their hands on some fireworks to let off all at once over the city when the clock strikes midnight.